Robert Duffy expansion.

 Because of Duffy’s presence in town, his company opened a small outpost of the lower-cost, contemporary Marc by Marc Jacobs line, at 184 Commercial Street, in 2007.
 Until that time, Pru Sowers wrote in The Banner, “Duffy kept a low profile and was known chiefly for annoying his neighbors in the West End with construction on his new house.”
 He quickly gained a higher profile with large benefactions to the Art Association and the Provincetown Public Library, and sponsorship of the 2011 revival of the Beaux Arts Ball at Town Hall, a tradition that had been abandoned in the 1950s.

 Less than a decade after his arrival, Duffy exited the scene in 2013.
 He sold the house to Ryan Murphy, the film and television writer, director, producer, and creator who has seemed ubiquitous at times, with series, shows, and movies like American Crime Story, the winner of the 2016 Emmy for outstanding limited series; Inside Look: The People v.
 O. J. Simpson, American Crime Story, the winner of the 2016 Emmy for outstanding short form nonfiction or reality series; The Normal Heart, the winner of the 2014 Emmy for outstanding television movie; Glee, the winner of the 2010 Emmy for outstanding directing for a comedy series; American Horror Story, Nip/Tuck, Feud, and Eat Pray Love.
-Miller owns the property with his husband, David Miller.
+Murphy owns the property with his husband, David Miller.

 ¶ Last updated on 5 May 2018.